DarshanN1/minecraftly/README.md

 software, and what to do if something goes wrong.

 #What is Minecraftly?
-  Minecraftly (or Minecraftly Cloud Platform) is a free and open source (FOSS) alternative of the official Mojang's Minecraft Realms, designed and written from scratch by Viet Nguyen and Keir Nellyer, with assistance from some friendly developers and helpers from the internet.
+  Minecraftly (Minecraftly Cloud Platform) is a free and open source (FOSS) alternative of the official Mojang's Minecraft Realms, designed and written from scratch by Viet Nguyen and Keir Nellyer, with assistance from some friendly developers and helpers from the internet.
 It aims towards creating an easy to run a distributed network, on any server, using traditional server system.

   It has all the features you would expect in a Minecraft server, with additional performance gain including async, cloud computing compatibility, on demand